 A mountains-to-the-sea expedition along the Palmetto Trail

 This 30 day expedition will follow the Palmetto Trail from the mountains to the sea.
-The Palmetto Trail is nearly 500 miles long and spans across the state of South Carolina.
-The trail extends from northwestern Oconee County all the way to the Intracoastal Waterway in Charleston County on the east coast.
+The Palmetto Trail spans 350 miles across South Carolina extending from northwestern Oconee County to the Intracoastal Waterway in Charleston County on the east coast.

 The SC 7 Expedition is spearheaded by Tom Mullikin, Chairman of the SC Floodwater Commission.
 Tom is a former U.S. Army JAG officer who has led members of the U.S. armed forces and veterans of the U.S. Army Special Forces community on various expeditions around the world.
 Tom currently serves as Chair of South Carolina Governor Henry McMaster’s SC Floodwater Commission (SCFC).
 This commission aims to develop real solutions to the Palmetto State’s floodwater threat.

 So named “SC 7” to highlight the seven geographic wonders found in South Carolina:

 - Sassafras Mountain

 - Congaree National Park